z0mig/CrazyXSS/README.md

 After collecting the subdomains it tries to look for parameters in which a Reflected XSS can be injected.

 The idea is to gather the information received in the BurpSuite intruder and thus try to get Reflected XSS.
+Ideal for bug bounty :)